-Tool to decrypt/encrypt using a scytale.
-Scytale is a very basique transposition cipher used in ancient Greece and by spartans.
-A band is wrapped around a rod, a message is written, and when the band is unrolled a ciphertext appears.
+Tool to decrypt/encrypt using a scytale (a stick), a transposition cipher used in ancient Greece and by spartans.

 Scytale Cipher - dCode